-Dr. Amie Napier wasn’t born in Texas but got here as soon as she could.
-She was born into a military family who lived in Ogden, UT and shortly after her birth, they moved to Dallas.
+Dr. Amie Napier wasn’t born in Texas, but she got here as soon as she could.
+She was born into a military family who lived in Ogden, Utah, and shortly after her birth, they moved to Dallas.
 And there began her path as a life-long resident of the DFW area.
 Her interest in medicine began when she worked as a veterinary assistant in high school.
 What she learned and experienced in that job led to her ambition of becoming a doctor.

 In 2000, Dr. Napier joined the staff of Advanced Women’s Healthcare.
 Working with and engaging with her patients is what Dr. Napier loves about practicing medicine.

 “I love the day to day interaction with the patients and getting to help people better their lives, better their health.
 That’s really what is the most satisfying,” she said.